J0SHUALU/MoMo-Data-Analysis-Summative/README.md

 - Classifies transaction types (e.g., payments, bundles, withdrawals)
 - Renders interactive transaction tables in HTML
 - Basic transaction visualization and user-friendly interface

+## How to Use

+1. Place your SMS XML backup in the `Data/` folder.
+2. Open `frontend/index.html` in a browser.
+3. The dashboard will parse the data and display a summary table (if integrated with backend parsing).

+Currently, the JS file uses mock data — backend parsing is required to fully integrate the XML data.

+## Technologies Used

+- HTML5, CSS3
+- JavaScript (Vanilla)
+- XML for data input